-The Rotary Hospice Stratford Perth provides a peaceful, comfortable home with 24-hour specialized palliative care for those living with a terminal illness as well as support for those in their life circle.
+The Rotary Hospice Stratford Perth provides a peaceful, comfortable home with 24-hour specialized palliative care for those living with a life-limiting illness as well as support for those in their life circle.

-Eight private rooms (10 are built accommodate future needs)
+Eight private rooms (10 are built to accommodate future needs)

-Each private room furnished to accommodate overnight guests
+Each private room is furnished to accommodate overnight guests

 Peaceful outdoor courtyards for quiet reflection

 Open kitchen and dining areas for families to gather

 And much more…

 The Rotary Club of Stratford convened a public meeting that struck a steering committee to determine the feasibility of creating a hospice residence for Perth County.

 The steering committee submitted a proposal for a ten-bed hospice residence to the South West Local Health Integration Network (LHIN).